Pucdolf/Pucdolf/README.md

      style="margin-left: 20px; margin-bottom: 10px;" />

 💻 currently working on a university project  <br>
-🎓 studying Computer Science at the Silesian University of Technology  <br>
+🎓 studying Computer Engineering at the Silesian University of Technology  <br>
 🧠 learning programming and IT since high school  <br>
 🌱 constantly exploring new technologies and sharpening my skills<br>